-Do you ever find yourself wishing you could read more often?
-I used to feel the same way, so I made a few changes and went from the occasional book to 10+ reads every month.
+Do you ever find yourself wishing you could read more books?
+I used to feel the same way, so I made a few changes and went from occasionally finishing a book to reading over fifteen novels every single month.

 I’m often met with shocked replies when I tell people that I read so much every month.
 I run a full-time business from home and do freelance work on the side.
-It’s quite the busy life I lead, but somehow, I read over 130 books last year.
+It’s quite the busy life I lead, but somehow, I read over 250 books in 2023.
 There have been a few times where I’ve mentioned some of the tips I utilize to read more, but I wanted to go a bit more in-depth in this article.

-If you’ve ever said, “I wish I had more time to read,” this post is definitely for you.
-Say goodbye to the days of wishful thinking and say hello to finally finishing all the books on your reading list!
+If you’ve ever said, “I wish I could read more books,” this post is definitely for you.
+Say goodbye to the days of wishful thinking and say hello to finally finishing all the titles on your reading list!

 The library is your best friend.
 Do you really need to buy that entire special edition box set for a series you’ve never read and you aren’t sure you’ll even like?
 Save your money and stop racking up a massive physical TBR.
-I’ve seen “this or that” templates on Instagram with options like, “free books for life or live in your favorite book” and nearly everyone checks free books for life.
-That’s actually an option, you know!
 I realize not everyone is privileged enough to live in a place where lots of libraries are an option, but there are still ways to make use of the library without a physical library nearby.
-Check out the Libby App (or Overdrive) to borrow e-books and audiobooks from your library without leaving your home.
+Check out the Libby App (or Overdrive) and Hoopla to borrow e-books and audiobooks from your library without leaving your home.

-Read a physical book before bed.
+Read a book before bed.
 I’ve said this one a million times and I’ll say it again: staring at a screen before you sleep is not good for you.
 It keeps your mind awake and active and makes it challenging for you to actually enter REM.
-Rather than scrolling through Instagram or watching YouTube, pick up a physical book.
+Rather than scrolling through social media, pick up a book.
 Read a chapter or two (or the whole book) and you’ll find your mind relaxing as you prepare to rest.
 It’s great for a bedtime routine and it helps you get further in that book!

 Listen to audiobooks.
 You may think you won’t like audiobooks, but have you actually tried them?
-Adding audiobooks into my reading routine gave me the ability to read on-the-go!
+Adding audiobooks into my reading routine gave me the ability to read on the go!
 I listen while I’m driving, cleaning, showering, and sometimes even while I’m working (if it’s a more mindless task).
 If you like podcasts, you’ll probably like audiobooks.
 If you typically listen to music while doing these things, try switching it out for an audiobook sometimes and see what happens.
 Not sure where to start with audiobooks?
-Here are my suggestions.
+Here are some suggestions.

 Read multiple books simultaneously.
 I like to listen to one audiobook and read one physical book.
 This has quite literally doubled the number of books I read in a month.
-Sometimes I can get through a few audiobooks in a week (I listen on 1.8-2x speed) if they’re not super long.
+Sometimes I can get through a few audiobooks in a week (I worked my way up to 2.75x speed over the years, but even listening at average speed still adds to your book count) if they’re not super long.
 Keep your book or e-reader in your bag and read on your lunch break, while you’re having coffee, or when you need to wind down.
 Try to mix up the genres so you don’t get too confused going back and forth.

 Prioritize reading.
 If you just keep saying, “I wish I read more books,” but don’t actually make time for it, then you’re never going to read more.
 You may want to even schedule it into your day.
 If you use a planner or practice time-blocking, try just scheduling 15-30 minutes of reading time, and then when you sit down to fulfill that, put your phone in another room.
 If you read without distractions for just a small portion of every day, you’ll form a habit and it’ll become much easier – and more desirable – to read more often!

 Set up a reading list each month.
 If you are very goal-driven, having these lists can be really helpful.
-I set up a flexible “to be read” list for the whole year with 30 books on it that I know I want to read.
-Then, each month, I write down 10 books I plan to pick up.
-I borrow as many of them as I can from the library and get audiobooks for the rest.
-I check them off as I go and share my ratings on Goodreads so later on, I can see how many I’ve read and what I thought about them.
+I set up a “high priority” list each year to give myself a goal.
+Then, each month, I write down 10-15 books I plan to pick up.
+I check them off as I go and share my ratings on The StoryGraph so that later on, I can see how many I’ve read and what I thought about them.
 This is a great encouragement and keeps me motivated.